Segovia

 The aqueduct was also designed for accessibility and routine upkeep.
 Engineers built inspection shafts and maintenance platforms, allowing workers to remove debris and perform repairs without disrupting the flow of water.
 The tops of the aqueducts were often walkable, serving as elevated roads for workers and guards.
 These design considerations show the Romans viewed infrastructure not as fixed monuments but as living systems that required regular human stewardship.

 Material selection was another deliberate engineering choice.
 The granite used for construction was locally sourced from the Sierra de Guadarrama, known for its high density and durability.
 Its resistance to erosion, frost, and thermal expansion made it ideal for a project of such scale.
-The uniformity in stone color and texture also contributes to the aqueduct’s enduring visual harmony, a byproduct of both aesthetic planning and logistical efficiency.
+Quarrying was labor-intensive: iron chisels, wedges, and hammers were used to split blocks, which were then shaped with remarkable precision using mallets, abrasives, and bronze tools for finer work.

 Today, the Aqueduct of Segovia remains not only a monument of Roman ambition but also a benchmark of sustainable engineering.
 It functioned for nearly 1,800 years, supplying water into the early 20th century.
 What modern engineers admire most is not only the sheer scale or beauty of the structure, but the efficiency, modularity, and low-maintenance durability of a design that bridged the needs of empire with the nuances of natural terrain.
 It’s a testament to an era where infrastructure was crafted to endure the centuries — not just the next fiscal quarter.